Airtune/bnfyi-js/README.md

 # bnfyi-js
-Banano For Your Information - Store data in blocks on Banano.
+Banano For Your Information - Store data in Banano addresses.

+## Goal
+To store data in wallets, link it to a block (e.g. a send block), automatically detect and parse the data.

 ## Limitations
-The largest amount of addresses supported to store data in is 257 addresses, leaving you with an upper limit of 8216 bytes for your data.
+The upper limit for storage is 8216 bytes for the data encoded in msgpack.
+A 8216 byte msgpack would be encoded in 257 addresses.

-## Examples of encoding data to addresses
+## Examples of encoding data in addresses
 ### Encode short data
-Encoding data that take up less 25 bytes will only take up a single address.
+Encoding data that take up less than 25 bytes will only take up a single address.

 ```
 const bnfyi = require('bnfyi');